 I’ve decided to share these free Cherry Blossom drawings and illustrations, as they are one of my favourite flowers.

-Cherry blossom season is a major tourist draw for cities that have parks renowned for growing ornamental cherry trees.
+Cherry blossom season is a significant tourist draw for cities with parks renowned for growing ornamental cherry trees.
 They attract millions of visitors every spring to admire the arrival of the beautiful pink blossoms.
 Luckily, I don’t have to travel far, as my street is lined with Cherry blossom trees.
-I just need to walk out the front door.
+I need to walk out the front door.

-The cherry blossom drawings presented here are a real mixture from botanical illustrations, to vintage art and even illustrations on packaging.
-They are a great source of reference for those wanting to draw and paint cherry blossom or for crafting as well as being great prints to hang on the wall.
+The cherry blossom drawings presented here are a mixture of botanical illustrations, vintage art and even illustrations on packaging.
+They are a great source of reference for those wanting to draw and paint cherry blossoms or for crafting, and they are great prints to hang on the wall.

 Facts about Cherry Blossom